gordonjun2/underground-dex-trades/README.md

         - Contains unique pair of token mint addresses representing swaps discovered between them and the net volume flow in a single direction
         - Eg. If the pair is named *'25hAyBQfoDhfWx9ay6rarbgvWGwDdNqcHsXS3jQ3mTDJ-2Dyzu65QA9zdX1UeE7Gx71k7fiwyUK6sZdrvJ7auq5wm'* and the net volume is *37 USD*, this means that a net *37 USD* flows from the token '25hAyBQfoDhfWx9ay6rarbgvWGwDdNqcHsXS3jQ3mTDJ' to the token *'2Dyzu65QA9zdX1UeE7Gx71k7fiwyUK6sZdrvJ7auq5wm'*.
 No *'2Dyzu65QA9zdX1UeE7Gx71k7fiwyUK6sZdrvJ7auq5wm-25hAyBQfoDhfWx9ay6rarbgvWGwDdNqcHsXS3jQ3mTDJ'* should be found as the pair already existed.
 Using the same example but in another perspective, *'2Dyzu65QA9zdX1UeE7Gx71k7fiwyUK6sZdrvJ7auq5wm-25hAyBQfoDhfWx9ay6rarbgvWGwDdNqcHsXS3jQ3mTDJ'* simply means a net *-37 USD* flow from the token *'2Dyzu65QA9zdX1UeE7Gx71k7fiwyUK6sZdrvJ7auq5wm'* to the token *'25hAyBQfoDhfWx9ay6rarbgvWGwDdNqcHsXS3jQ3mTDJ'*, which refers to the same thing as before.
 - The graph data will be saved.
-- The program will reach Checkpoint 3 once the graph data is created.
+- The program will reach *Checkpoint 3* once the graph data is created.

 #### Node-and-Edge Graph Plotting

 - If **PLOT** mode is selected, the program will skip to this point.
 The user must provide the graph data.
-Else, the program will arrive at this checkpoint after finishing Checkpoint 3.
+Else, the program will arrive at this checkpoint after finishing *Checkpoint 3*.
 - The graph data will be processed and displayed in a node-and-edge graph.

 <div align="center">